Question: What do you recommend for insect protection?

 But the more I got into whitewater canoeing, the more I wanted to paddle earlier in the season.
 Which means managing black flies.

 Mosquitoes, horseflies, and deer flies don’t necessarily bother me so I’m usually okay as the season progresses.
 I know that’s not true for everyone.
-(My husband’s bug bites swell up to the size of a toonie.
+(My partner’s bug bites swell up to the size of a toonie.
 That’s only one of many reasons he’s not an outdoorsperson.)

 Also with the prevalence of ticks on the rise, we all could use a little extra insect protection.